Resident Evil: Retribution Reviews

 You do get the impression they have run out of ideas for this new film.
 All the previous films have a memorable setting, almost like levels in a videogame believe it or not.
 The first film was in the Umbrella Hive facility, second film was a suburban setting in Raccoon City, third film was a desert setting and the fourth film was in a prison setting.
 This new film is just in another Umbrella facility which happens to be under the sea, but that's it, they toss in lots of other testing zones within the facility just to show as many zombie battle locations as possible which seems cheap.

 I also didn't really like the inclusion of old characters from past films in zombie/clone form.
 Again this just seemed a little cheap trying to revive past success (sort of success) from the previous films by sticking in the old characters.

 Of course by now we all know not to look into these things too much with this series.
 In terms of action, excitement, violence and plot surprisingly, this film does deliver.
-I must also admit to LOVING that final sequence from the White House, surely most people got a kick outta that enticing visual tease, looked like 'LOTR' for the horror genre, my interest levels are rising.
+I must also admit to LOVING that final sequence from the White House, surely most people got a kick outta that enticing visual tease.
+It looked like a Peter Jackson inspired sequence for the horror genre, my interest levels are rising.